 - Weight: Significant excess weight is a precursor for gestational diabetes.

 Gestational diabetes can be harmful to the health of both the mother and growing baby.
-If you are concerned of your risk towards gestational diabetes or if you would like to be evaluated by Fakih Fertility Center's team of Obstetricians, Internists and dietitians, book an appointment now.
-The good news it that expectant mothers can be in control of their risk towards gestational diabetes by eating healthy foods, staying active, and if necessary, using medication.
+If you are concerned of your risk towards gestational diabetes or if you would like to be evaluated by Fakih IVF Fertility Center’s team of Obstetricians, Internists and dietitians, book an appointment now.
+The good news is that expectant mothers can be in control of their risk towards gestational diabetes by eating healthy foods, staying active, and if necessary, using medication.

 Gaining the right amount of weight during pregnancy is also of great concern with gestational diabetes prevention and/or management.
 The dietitian at Fakih IVF Center will assist you build a nutritious diet with sufficient nutrients for your baby and to match each of your trimesters as well as better prepare you for lactation.